-A Cancer Care Approach Tailored To The Elderly May Give Better Results
+A Cancer Care Approach Tailored To The Elderly May Have Better Results

 Health problems are less obvious among older adults because of atypical presentations, or because of communication problems due to hearing loss or cognitive impairment.
 Problems such as psychosocial status, or the environment, increase in importance in older patients because they frequently coexist with health problems and can interfere with their management.

 "I think things are moving forward very nicely.
 In the next 10 years my hope is that not only surgeons and oncologists will do these types of assessments, but patients and their families will demand the health care system to provide a more comprehensive assessment of their functional status before cancer treatment.
-I think this is going to lead to better outcomes for patients," says Shahrokni.
+I think this is going to lead to better outcomes for patients," Shahrokni says.

 Cheryl Platzman Weinstock is an award-winning health and science journalist.
 This article was written with the support of a fellowship from the Gerontological Society of America, Journalists Network on Generations and the Retirement Research Foundation.